g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

    G4Box(const G4String& pName, G4double  pX, G4double  pY, G4double pZ)

+A full list of solids can be found in :ref:`all-solids`.

 .. warning::
    The parameters stick to the GDML convention of **full** lengths opposed to half lengths.